jackyzy823/rajiko/README.md

     The authentication of pc(html5) version radkio validate user's location via ip address.

-    However the android version of radkio validate user via geolocation provided by GPS.
+    However the android version of radkio validate user via geolocation provided by GPS,not via user's ip.

-    So why dont we use the authentication method of android version in pc?
+    So why don't we use the authentication method of android version in pc to bypass ip check?

     The authentication includes two step:
     1.  auth1